Busindre/Bypass-YouTube-Restrictions/README.md

 ## youtube-dl / mplayer / VLC

 youtube-dl sends the youtube video (+ audio ;D) to the standard input and the player receives it to start playing it.
-Going forward, backward, pausing, etc is supported.

 ```bash
 # mplayer